Programme

 Overview

-This is an exciting opportunity to undertake a 4 year funded integrated PhD and MSc in Fluid Dynamics.
+This is an exciting opportunity to undertake a 4 year funded integrated MSc and PhD in Future Fluid Dynamics.

 You will be part of a cohort of research students with different academic backgrounds, all focusing on different aspects of fluid dynamics.
 During the selection process we will be looking for students who will be enthusiastic about learning with and from their peers, as well as the ability to undertake their own in-depth research.